Stakada/TutorQ/README.md

 TutorQ supports and improve experiences of administrators, tutors, and students in the tutoring center.
 It allowes students sending tutor requests without problems.
 In addition, administrators can analyze and manage data in online.
 No papers!

 ### Three interefaces
-- Admins
+- Admin
-- Students
+- Student
-- Tutors
+- Tutor

-## Admins
+## Admin

 #### Home Page
 - The four cards show : new students for this week, new students of this quarter, total time (hr) of this quarter, and total accesses of this quarter.